-Note 8 - Leases
+Note 6 - Leases

-We lease our office space under an operating lease agreement, which was renewed on October 3, 2022 and its effects were recorded as of September 30, 2022.
+We lease our office space under an operating lease agreement.
 This lease does not have significant rent escalation, concessions, leasehold improvement incentives, or other build-out clauses.
 Further, the lease does not contain contingent rent provisions.
 Our office space lease includes both lease (e.g., fixed payments including rent, taxes, and insurance costs) and non-lease components (e.g., common-area or other maintenance costs), which are accounted for as a single lease component as we have elected the practical expedient to group lease and non-lease components for all leases.
 We also lease office equipment under an operating lease.
 Our leases do not provide an implicit rate and, as such, we have used our incremental borrowing rate of 8% to determine the present value of the lease payments based on the information available at the lease commencement date.

-Lease costs included in our consolidated statements of operations totaled \$96,785 and \$94,263 for the years ended December 31, 2022 and 2021, respectively.
-The weighted average remaining lease terms and discount rate for our operating leases were as follows at December 31, 2022:
+Lease costs included in our consolidated statements of operations totaled \$97,000 for the years ended December 31, 2023 and 2022.
+The weighted average remaining lease terms and discount rate for our operating leases at December 31, 2023 were as follows:

-Remaining lease term (years) for our office lease 2.8 Remaining lease term (years) for our equipment lease 1.3 Weighted average remaining lease term (years) for our facility and equipment leases 2.7 Weighted average discount rate for our facility and equipment leases 8.0%
+Remaining lease term (years) for our equipment lease 0.3 Weighted average remaining lease term (years) for our facility and equipment leases 1.7 Weighted average discount rate for our facility and equipment leases 8.0%

-Annual lease liabilities for all operating leases were as follows as of December 31, 2022:
+Annual lease liabilities for all operating leases were as follows as of December 31, 2023:

-2023 \$ 93,845

-2024 92,356
+2024 \$ 92,389

 2025 70,040

-Total lease payments 256,241
+Total lease payments 162,429

-Less: Interest (26,791)
+Less: Interest (11,875)

-Present value of lease liabilities 229,450
+Present value of lease liabilities 150,554

-Less: current maturities (78,896)
+Less: current maturities (83,649)

-Non-current lease liability \$ 150,554
+Non-current lease liability \$ 66,905

-Note 9 - License Agreements
+Note 7 - License Agreements